wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ### Network Connectivity

 #### Ethernet

-If the probe is to be connected by Ethernet you will need to make some additions to the `/etc/network/interfaces` file to ensure you have network connectivity.
+If the RPi is to be connected by Ethernet you will need to make some additions to the `/etc/network/interfaces` file to ensure you have network connectivity.
 Add the following lines to configure the Ethernet port for DHCP connectivity:

 ```
  # Wired adapter #1